 02 April – 28 September 2018

 Zai Tang (b.
 1984, United Kingdom) is an artist, composer, and sound designer based in Singapore.
-Employing a wide range of analogue and digital technologies, his practice experiments with different ways to visualise and animate the audible.
-Field recordings, abstracted and combined with performance and drawing, materialise into immersive installations that explore the state of flux of nature in the context of the Anthropocene and capitalist modernity.
-Tang has exhibited in numerous exhibitions, including Resident Frequencies, National Gallery Singapore (2017); Railtrack Songmaps, Gillman Barracks, Singapore (2016); SOUND: Latitudes & Attitudes, Institute of Contemporary Arts, Singapore (2014).
+Employing a wide range of analogue and digital technologies, his practice experiments with different ways to translate the audible in visual phenomena.
+Recent exhibitions and collaborations include 2nd Yinchuan Biennale, China (2018); Resident Frequencies, National Gallery Singapore (2017); Railtrack Songmaps, Gillman Barracks, Singapore (2016); SOUND: Latitudes & Attitudes, Institute of Contemporary Arts Singapore (2014).
+Tang participated as a guest musician to Tarek Atoui’s exhibition The Ground: From the Land to the Sea, NTU CCA Singapore (2018).